vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 * Services may be written in different programming languages(polyglot development).
 * Services should use separate data storage (polyglot persistence ).

-* Sam Newman provides a succinct definition of microservices in Building Microservices: “Microservices are small, autonomous services that work together.”
+* Sam Newman : “Microservices are small, autonomous services that work together.”

 * Frye:The idea with microservices is to focus on building individual services that do one thing and one thing well.